+Coronavirus: India records over 3.52 lakh daily cases and 2,812 deaths for the first time

-Coronavirus: US promises to send raw material needed to make Covishield vaccine
+The US promised to send raw material needed to make Covishield vaccine in India.

-Canada, the United Kingdom, the European Union, Germany, Pakistan, France and China have also offered help with medical equipment.
+India on Monday reported a record-breaking 3,52,991 new cases in a day, taking the total number of infections since the pandemic broke out in January 2020 to 1,73,13,163.
+This is the highest ever single-day rise in cases reported by any country so far, and the fifth consecutive day when the country has set such a grim global record.
+For the first time, 2,812 deaths were registered.
+The toll is now 1,95,123.

 The United States on Monday promised to make available the raw material required to manufacture the Covishield vaccine.
-It had placed restrictions on the export of the raw materials, thereby threatening to slow India’s coronavirus vaccination drive.
-The US had earlier defended its move saying the Joe Biden administration’s first obligation was to vaccinate Americans.

 The US also offered to provide test kits, PPEs and other equipment that India may need to fight the second wave of the coronavirus, which is battering India.
 Canada, the United Kingdom, the European Union, Germany, Pakistan, France and China have also offered help.

-India on Sunday reported a record-breaking 3,49,691 new cases in a day, taking the total number of infections to 1,69,60,172 since the pandemic broke out in January 2020.
-This is the highest ever single-day rise in cases reported by any country so far, and the fourth consecutive day when the country has set such a grim global record.
-For the first time, 2,767 deaths were registered.
-The toll is now 1,92,311.

 Globally, the coronavirus has infected more than 14.6 crore people and killed over 31 lakh since the pandemic broke out in December 2019, according to Johns Hopkins University.
 More than 8.46 crore people have recovered from the infection.